UserViktor/WPM_WISE21-22_spring-petclinic-angular/README.md

 There are 3 ways of how to start the cypress tests(REST version/backend must be running):
 1. Run `ng serve` to start the angular application, afterwards run `./node_modules/.bin/cypress open` to start [Cypress](http://www.cypress.io/) and then execute the end-to-end tests.
 2. Run `ng e2e --headless --no-watch` to run the end-to-end tests headless.
-3. Run `ng e2e` to run the angular application and automaticly afterwards to start [Cypress](http://www.cypress.io/) and then execute the end-to-end tests.
+3. Run `ng e2e` to run the angular application and automaticly afterwards to start [Cypress](http://www.cypress.io/) and then execute the end-to-end tests (Exit via CTRL+C in the terminal).

 ## Further help